syncfusion-content/javascript-docs/js/Grid/Sorting.md

 [Sort multiple](http://help.syncfusion.com/js/api/ejgrid#members:allowmultisorting "Sort multiple") columns in grid by setting [`allowMultiSorting`](http://help.syncfusion.com/js/api/ejgrid#members:allowmultisorting "allowMultiSorting") property as true.
 The sorting order is displayed in the header while doing multi sorting.

-You can sort more than one column by pressing “Ctrl key + mouse left click” on the column header.
-To clear sorting for particular column, press “Shift + mouse left click”.
+You can sort more than one column by pressing "Ctrl key + mouse left" click on the column header.
+To clear sorting for particular column, press "Shift + mouse left click".

 N> [`allowSorting`](http://help.syncfusion.com/js/api/ejgrid#members:allowsorting "allowSorting") must be true while enabling multi sort.
 The following code example describes the above behavior.